 Many ESG (Environmental, Social and Governance) investment strategies attempt to be all things to all people.
-We believe that the large number of different ESG metrics, ratings methodologies, and weighting schemes currently used by advisors and fund managers is as likely to cause confusion as it is to help investors make informed decisions that align with their priorities.
+We believe that the large number of different ESG metrics, ratings methodologies, and weighting schemes currently used by advisors and fund managers is as likely to cause confusion as it is to help investors make informed decisions.

-Further, attempting to solve for so many criteria at once may instead lead to mediocrity across all of them.
+Attempting to solve for so many criteria at once may instead lead to mediocrity across all of them.
 For that reason, we have chosen to focus our efforts solely on environmental investing, and in particular the criteria related to climate change.
-Our discussions with investors, coupled with the collective and existential nature of this issue, leads us to believe that this is the area of greatest concern for the majority of people.

 More than ever, investors are seeking to align their portfolios with their values.
 Our more focused approach to environmental investing is designed to accomplish this for investors who harbor significant concerns about climate change.

 In addition to providing strong long-term investment results, a critical goal of any environmental investing portfolio is to advance the achievement of a desired environmental outcome.
-Our approach connects our investors to a growing wave of capital that is being directed away from environmentally damaging industries and companies and toward environmentally friendly businesses.
-The larger and more publicized this wave becomes, the more likely it is to have economic repercussions for the companies involved.
-Decreasing the overall demand for a company’s securities may have an adverse impact on that company’s cost of capital, which may in turn have a negative impact on that company’s financial results.
+Our approach connects our investors to a growing wave of capital that is being directed away from environmentally damaging industries.
 When applied in the proper size, investor and consumer pressure has led to positive societal change in the past, and we believe that is possible here.